 - Allow flowers at least 4 hours to hydrate before you start arranging.
 Make sure everything has elbow room – no crowding.
 Periodically check the water levels, flowers drink a lot of water when they first arrive and the water may need to be refilled

 - If you ordered roses, leave them in their cardboard packaging while they hydrate.
+You can watch our video on how to process roses and get the visual on exactly what to do!

-Step 5: Remove the guard petals
+Step 5: Remove the guard petals (only applicable to roses)

 - We ship our roses with guard petals intact to protect the roses while traveling.
 These petals might cause the rose to look distorted, discolored, and/or bruised.